Patrick Hillery: Phone calls to Áras an Uachtaráin

-However, it was in 1982, that Hillery's reputation as President was arguably made.
+It was in 1982 that Hillery's reputation as President was arguably made.
 In January 1982, the Fine Gael-Labour Party coalition government of Taoiseach Garret FitzGerald lost a budget vote in Dáil Éireann.
 Since this was a loss of supply, FitzGerald travelled to Áras an Uachtaráin, to ask for a dissolution of the Dáil.
 Under Article 13.2.2°, If Hillery refused FitzGerald's request for a dissolution, FitzGerald would have had to resign.
-Had this happened, Haughey, Leader of the Opposition, would have been the next contender to form a new government.
-To this a series of phone calls (some published reports claim seven, others eight) was made by senior opposition figures urging Hillery to refuse FitzGerald a dissolution, so allowing Haughey to form a government.
+Had this happened, Haughey, as Leader of the Opposition, would have been the next contender to form a government.
+While Hillery was considering FitzGerald's request, a series of phone calls (some published reports claim seven, others eight) was made by senior opposition figures urging Hillery to refuse the dissolution, allowing Haughey a chance to form a government.

 Hillery regarded such pressure as gross misconduct, and ordered one of his aides de camp, Captain Anthony Barber, not to pass on any telephone calls from opposition figures.
 He might also have been motivated by a conflict between the English and Irish versions of the Constitution.
 While the English version vests the President with certain powers that he uses "in his absolute discretion," the Irish version states that these powers are used as a chomhairle féin, which usually translates to "under his own counsel".
 While "absolute discretion" implies that presidents have some latitude in whether to initiate contact with the opposition under these circumstances, "under his own counsel" has been understood to mean that no contact whatsoever can take place with the opposition.
 Whenever there is a conflict between the Irish and English versions, the Irish one takes precedence.
 In the end, Hillery granted the dissolution.
 (No Irish president to date has ever refused such a request.)